-Your primary is your basic inbox this is were you will find emails from your friends and family usually.
+Your primary is your basic inbox this is where you will find emails from your friends and family usually.
 Your social folder consists of (well at least for me) your social media updates.
-Finally your promotions folder is usually filled with newsletters.
+Finally, your promotions folder is usually filled with newsletters.

 Google set this up so you were not bombarded with a huge list of emails once you logged in.
 This is a nice feature, don't get me wrong, I just want it to go a little further.

 Speaking of going further, let do it!
 Once you have unselected the social and promotions folders, it is time to select the labels tab.
 See the example below.

 Now you will see what categories and labels you have.
 If you do not have any labels it is time to do that.

 To create new labels, click on the create new label button.
 You can see that button in the picture above.

 When creating new labels, you'll want to think about what type of emails you get so then you can organize them accordingly.
 For example I have 6 different added labels that I use.
 A few examples are to do, needs response, bloggers I love, family.
 Again, it is wise to think about what types of messages you receive and then make labels that will fit.